 Who attends community college?

 Community colleges are communities open to all students interested in learning.
 Many of these schools implement an “open admission” policy when it comes to accepting applications for enrollment.
 Anybody is welcome to apply and will be accepted with open arms.
-At a community college, you can find a diverse student body, from all walks of life.
-You may find that your classmates include anyone from young students who need to complete remedial classes to returning students who are interested in changing careers.
+At a community college, you can find a diverse student body from all walks of life.
+You may find that your classmates include anyone from young students who need to complete remedial classes to adult students who are interested in changing careers.
 Community colleges offer something for everyone.

-As for the students you’ll be surrounded by, according to the American Association of Community Colleges, 36% of students are first-generation college students, 17% are single parents, 12% are students with disabilities, and 4% are veterans.
+As for the students you’ll be surrounded by, according to the American Association of Community Colleges, 36% are first-generation college students, 17% are single parents, 12% are students with disabilities, and 4% are veterans.
 These statistics encompass students of all ages, though the vast majority of students are under 40 years old.
-(Over 50% of community college students are younger than 21 years old, while 14% are 40 or older.
+(Over 50% of community college students are less than 21 years old and only 10% are over 40).

 Is community college worse or easier than traditional college?

 No. Community college offers great opportunities for students willing to work hard.
 Don’t listen to anyone who tries to tell you otherwise.
 While a certain stigma surrounds community college, it actually helps a variety of students achieve their goals for a fraction of the cost of a four-year college.

 Are my goals in line with community college?

 - Tuition and fees: Community colleges offer one of the best deals out there.
-For the 2015–16 school year, the average cost of attendance was $3,430, about three times less than the cost of attending a public four-year school.
-Over 50% of students attending community college received an average of $3,200 in financial assistance (grants and tax credits) each year.
+For the 2016–17 school year, the average cost of attendance was $3,520, about three times less than the cost of attending a public four-year school.
+From 2011–2014, nearly 40% of community college students received federal grants, 12% received state-based financial aid, and 13% received financial aid from their school.

-- Living at home:75% of community colleges are commuter schools, meaning that you come to campus when you have class, but you return home in the evenings.
+- Living at home: Just under 75% of community colleges are commuter schools, meaning that you come to campus when you have class, but you return home in the evenings.
 Living with family or getting a cheap apartment nearby are two options for housing if you plan on attending community college.
 Arranging your own housing is usually much cheaper than living in on-campus housing anyway.